twhiston/hk/README.md

 ## Additional Commands

-In addition to the generated commands there are custom commands that dont only return the API functionality
+In addition to the generated commands there are custom commands that don't only return the API functionality

 ### today